giantswarm/gitops-template/docs/add_org.md

 ## Create a regular GPG key pair for encrypting Organization' secrets (optional step)

-If you intend to keep secret data under your organization in this repository you need to encrypt them with Mozilla SOPS.
-In order to do so, you need to first generate a regular (dedicated for this single organization) GPG keypair and deliver it to the cluster.
-Follow the below instructions in order to do it.
+Each management cluster comes with a master GPG key-pair that is always avaialble to encrypt your organization's data.
+However, in case you wish to increase security by cryptographic splitting, and hence encrypting different data with different keys you can follow the blow instruction.
+It will guide you through creation and configuration of a regular (dedicated  for this single organization) GPG key-pair.

 1. Generate a GPG key with no passphrase (`%no-protection`):